BrightspaceUI/core/mixins/localize-mixin.md

 ### Static vs. Dynamic Resources

 For components with local resources, use the `LocalizeStaticMixin` and implement a `static` `resources` getter that returns the local resources synchronously.
-To get resources asynchronously, use the `LocalizeDynamicMixin` and implement a `static` `config` getter that returns details about where to find your resources.
+To get resources asynchronously, use the `LocalizeDynamicMixin` and implement a `static` `localizeConfig` getter that returns details about where to find your resources.

-It is also possible to implement your own `getLocalizeResources` method to get your resources manually if absolutely necessary.

 #### Example 1: Static Resources